Return to Work After TBI: Michael Part Twenty-Two

-I wanted to talk to you specifically about your work.
+I wanted to talk to you specifically about your return to work after TBI.
 You spent a lot of effort to get a college degree.

 You did well in college; your grades were considerably better than they were the first time you went to college, before you got hurt.